Allbertyx/Allbertyx/README.md

-- 👋 Hi, I’m @Allbertyx
+- 👋 Hi, I’m @Allbertyx // Alberto Mansilla
-- 👀 I’m interested in development of videogames
+- 👀 I’m interested in development of videogames and backend in Java and Kotlin.
-- 🌱 I’m currently learning Java and C
+- 🌱 I’m currently learning Java, Kotlin and Python
 - 💞️ I’m looking to collaborate on ¿?
 - 📫 How to reach me ¿?